 In closing, keep in mind that most carriers actually offer a few different tier levels for protection.
 So while you can get a cheaper plan from Sprint, it’s not as useful.
 Or, you can get insurance from Best Buy’s Geek Squad for only 7.99 a month without loss or theft coverage, or $11 a month with it.

-Basically, this just means that you’ll want to pay attention to the little details, the fine print, and know exactly what you want or need.
+Basically, at the end of the day, you’ll just want to pay attention to the little details, the fine print, and know exactly what you want or need.

 If you’re not worried about loss or theft, go with Samsung Premium Care or Geek Squad.
 If you’re looking to get insurance from a carrier Verizon has the best price out of the major four, especially now that they offer $29 screen replacements or coverage for the entire family.

 In closing, I have and use Samsung Premium Care.
-They’ll backup your damaged phone, restore everything to the new one, and hand-deliver a replacement phone depending on where you live.
-And, if you don’t live in a supported area, you can always go to a UBREAKIFIX store for quick help.
-Premium Care saved the day for me twice in 2018, and once more in 2019, and I’ll gladly continue to pay the $11.99 a month glady.
+They’ll hand-deliver a replacement phone depending on where you live, backup your damaged phone, and restore everything to the new one.
+Premium Care saved the day for me twice in 2018, and once more in 2019, and I’ll gladly continue to pay the $11.99 a month for peace of mind.